 The Grave of Major General Claude Martin

-A reception hall that reminded me of scenes from the Pride and Prejudice welcomed me to the folds of the Constantia.
+A reception hall that reminded me of scenes from Pride and Prejudice welcomed me to the folds of the Constantia.
 A sculpture of its founder – Claude Martin stood right in the center of a high-ceiling round room.
-Hanging on the walls were placards with names of the La Martiniere Alumini who served during the 2nd World War.
+Hanging on the walls were placards with names of the La Martiniere Alumni who served during the 2nd World War.

 Through its many doors, a spiral staircase took me to a closed terrace.
 My guess is that was the way to get to those Greek statues.
 The same staircase took me down to a basement where the grave of the founder Major General was kept.
 A signboard told me that the Major General had died in 1800 at the Farhad Baksh Kothi in Lucknow, following renal failure.
 As per his wishes, his body was embalmed and kept in a grave as found here.